Back to school success through a great night’s sleep

 As you send your favorite student back to campus, below are a few sleep tips to share to ensure they establish healthy sleep habits and are mentally prepared for the school year ahead.

-Reduce noise, improve sleep: College students we talk to love the 24/7, on-the-go pace of a college campus.
+College students we talk to love the 24/7, on-the-go pace of a college campus.
 No matter what time of day it is, a group of friends are only a snapchat or text message away.
 While this is great for one’s social life, it can wreak havoc on one’s sleep schedule.
 One of the biggest complaints we hear from college students trying to get a great night’s sleep is that the 24/7 environment they love also produces a lot of noise.
-To help combat the noise pollution around colleges, help your student navigate the interruptions and disturbances with a sleep kit including items such as a sleep mask, a comfortable pillow, and aromatherapy products.
+To help combat the noise pollution around colleges, help your student navigate the interruptions and disturbances with a sleep kit including items such as a sleep mask, a comfortable pillow, and aromatherapy products like our Tiara Silks pillowcases and Spice Collection decorative pillows.
 In addition, adding white noise to their rooms, such as a small fan or white noise machine can help drown out the outside environment.

-Turn the phone off: Encourage students not to shack up with their phones.
+Encourage students not to shack up with their phones.
 Sleeping with a ringing, buzzing, illuminating phone is a sure way not to get a great night’s sleep.
-Don’t want your student to totally unplug and be unreachable, let them know they can use the Do Not Disturb feature on the iphone that only lets calls/messages from an approved list of contacts break their slumber.
+Don’t want your student to totally unplug and be unreachable, let them know they can use the Do Not Disturb feature on the iPhone that only lets calls/messages from an approved list of contacts break their slumber.

 Getting a great night’s sleep in college is not impossible.
 In fact, it starts with having the right bedding and the right game plan.
 Proper sleep is one of the most important parts of being well-rested, mentally-sharp, and ready to learn.
 If you have a student or know a student going back to school this fall, help prepare them for success for the coming school year by giving them the gift of a great night’s sleep.
-Check out the exclusive down etc. back-to-school College Bedding Essential Bundle, featuring high-quality bedding designed especially for XL-twin beds found in most college dorms and residence halls.
+Check out the exclusive Down Etc College Dorm Room Bedding Kit featuring high-quality bedding designed especially for XL-twin beds found in most college dorms and residence halls.

 Here’s to a great night’s sleep and a successful school year!